Skip to main content

 Elements are placed on the timeline and evaluated in order from the top.

-When evaluated, elements create drawing objects through source operations or transform those drawing objects.
+When evaluated, elements create drawing objects or transform those drawing objects.

 The created drawing objects are then passed to the drawing layer after applying animations.